impaler/nftpd/README.md

 Usage
 -----

+* Install with `npm install -g nftpd`.
-To fire up an anonymous FTP server in the current folder, run `node /path/to/index.js`.
+* To fire up an anonymous FTP server in the current folder, run `nftpd`.

 Note that this is a full-on server, with write and delete access.